-Developing your survival skills and knowledge of the essentials of survival gear is becoming more and more popular these days.
+Developing your survival skills and knowledge of the essentials of survival gear is becoming more and more popular in 2023.
 The number of preppers and practical homesteaders is growing, as well as those who want to avoid using only canned food during a survival situation, be economical in planning your supplies and food storage, and build up their own garden.

 Growing your own food is an excellent idea for potential crises that can happen in your country.
 It might be challenging to create a survival garden, but it definitely will increase your self-reliance and make your life easier in a post-crisis situation.